ZEGOCLOUD/zego_uikit_prebuilt_call_example_android/call_with_offline_invitation/README.md

 ✅ The project level gradle file is ready.
 ✅ The plugin config in the app-level gradle file is correct.
 ✅ Firebase dependencies config in the app-level gradle file is correct.
-✅ Firebase-Messaging dependencies config in the app-level gradle file is correct.
 ```

 ## Related guide